Hollowell: History and events

 The villages name means 'hollow spring/stream'.

 Being at the bottom of a valley, the village was vulnerable to icy and snow-filled roads before the use of council gritting.
 In the winter of 1947, Hollowell and Guilsborough were cut off from the main (Welford) road for several weeks.
 A Mr J Smith, who lived in Guilsborough, was recorded as delivering bread to the inhabitants on horseback during this time.

 Hollowell Steam is a steam and heavy horse show held annually near the village on the first full weekend of July.
 The event was first held in 1986 to raise funds to repair the village's church roof.
 It is now one of the largest steam rallies in the country, with 45 engines expected in 2007.
 Over £75,000 in funds were raised in 2004, distributed to local charities and groups.
 The event is run by Allen Eaton MBE.

+From 1974 to 2021 it was in Daventry district.